 Caribbean Coral Reef Ecosystem Monitoring Project

 We are monitoring the distribution, abundance, and size of reef fishes and macro-invertebrates and mapping habitats in the Caribbean.
-The work from this long-term project helps coastal managers understand what resources are inside and outside the marine-protected-area (MPA) boundaries and the condition of these resources so they can make informed marine-use and policy decisions.
+The work from this long-term project will help coastal managers understand what natural resources exist inside and outside the marine protected area boundaries and the condition of these resources so they can make informed marine-use and policy decisions.

 Why We Care

 Corals are in decline worldwide, and many of the responsible factors are man-made.
 Many fish species are under stress because of pollution and over-fishing.
-Managers of MPAs can only make sound decisions about the coral and fish areas they manage if they understand the location and abundance of the area’s resources.
+Managers of marine protected areas (MPAs) can only make sound decisions about the coral and fish areas they manage if they understand the location and abundance of the area’s resources.

 What We’re Doing

 Since 2000, we have been collecting field data and relating it to habitat maps and bathymetric models that can be used to predict the distribution of species and communities.
 The information is used to determine coral hot spots, investigate National Park Service boundaries, detect the presence and abundance of invasive lionfish, track bleaching and coral diseases, delineate essential fish habitats, assist with stock assessments of important commercial fish, and manage MPAs.
 By understanding where rich and diverse species hot spots are likely to occur, NCCOS can measure the efficacy of marine zoning strategies (e.g. placement of no-fishing, anchoring, or snorkeling locations) and determine which locations are most suitable for establishing MPAs.